-Helping Students in Distress: A Guide for Faculty & Staff
+Helping Students in Distress: A Guide for Faculty and Staff

 You are on the front lines, witnessing the early signs of distress as they are played out on campus and in the classrooms.
 Students are also likely to initially seek assistance from faculty and staff members, particularly when they see you as available and willing to listen.
 Beyond the support you can provide, there are also professional support services available to students through the Counseling Center.
 The Center staff are available to meet with students and to consult with Staff and Faculty about providing the help that students may need.

-If you would like a downloadable document with tips, please click Tips for Helping Stressed Students for Staff and Faculty.
+If you would like a downloadable document with tips specific for CSU, please click Tips for Helping Stressed Students for Staff and Faculty.

 Identifying a Student in Distress

 Many students have difficulty asking for help.
 Instead, they will show visible signs that they are struggling.
 Cause for concern should arise when symptoms of distress occur for extended periods of time or begin to interfere with a student's academic responsibilities or social/personal relationships.
 Following is a list of signs that might indicate a student is in distress.
 Note: This list is not meant to serve as a comprehensive list as students may exhibit other behaviors that are just as serious but are not listed.